-As RSF’s Director of Safety and Research Programs since October 2014, Bruce Hamilton is responsible for day-to-day oversight of Foundation activities and execution of its grants and cooperative agreements.
-This includes developing and managing programs that promote safer road design and educating road users.
-Hamilton shares best practices with transportation officials and community leaders to aid in reducing traffic fatalities through infrastructure enhancements.
-He holds a Bachelor of Arts degree in International Relations from Tufts University and a Master of Public Health degree from the George Washington University's Milken Institute.
-Hamilton previously worked at the AAA Foundation for Traffic Safety, the U.S. State Department's Foreign Service Institute, and as a Program Assistant here at RSF, during which time he authored the current version of the Roadway Safety Guide.
+As RSF’s Managing Director, Bruce Hamilton is responsible for day-to-day oversight of Foundation activities and execution of its grants and cooperative agreements.
+This includes developing and managing programs that promote safer road design, educating road users, and sharing best practices with transportation officials and community leaders to aid in reducing traffic fatalities through infrastructure enhancements.
+Hamilton holds a Bachelor of Arts degree in International Relations from Tufts University and a Master of Public Health degree from the George Washington University's Milken Institute.
+He previously worked at the AAA Foundation for Traffic Safety, the U.S. State Department's Foreign Service Institute, and as a Program Assistant here at RSF, during which time he authored the current version of the Roadway Safety Guide.

 Phone: 202.857.1228; firstname.lastname@example.org